 It’s not uncommon for doctors to induce labor to get child delivery started.
-Some parents who are past their due date might even turn to the internet and research how to induce labor at home before they even reach the hospital.
+Some parents who are past their due date might even turn to the internet and research how to induce labor naturally at home before they even reach the hospital.
 And there are many ways to get contractions started, some more reliable than others, from exercises to induce labor, sex to induce labor, a technique known as “membrane stripping”, and even some medications.

 Advances in medical science have made inducing labor relatively straightforward, but letting nature run its course is generally preferred.
 Still, parents have options when it comes to kickstarting the mother’s body into contractions.
 And it can be pretty fun, too.

 Non-medical Methods for Inducing Labor

 Most mothers will attest that the simple act of walking seems like a workout unto itself.
 It turns out it is, and expecting mothers needn’t enroll in CrossFit to stimulate their bodies.
 If they’re at or beyond the due date and want to move things along, light to moderate exercise can help induce labor.
 And for a pregnant woman, simply taking a walk is moderate exercise.